Inedo/inedo-docs/Content/proget/api/security/users/edit.md

 order: 2
 ---

-*Edit User* is available as both a `pgutil` command and an HTTP Request.
-It will edit an existing User account in ProGet, and return an updated [SecurityUser](/docs/proget/api/security#securityuser-object) object.
+*Edit User* is available as both a `pgutil` command and an HTTP Request, and will edit an existing User account in ProGet.
 The `username` must exist to edit the user.

 :::(Info) (🚀 Quick Example: Editing an existing User account with pgutil) This example edits the User `"John Smith` with a new email `johnsmith@kramerica.com`: